United States responses to the COVID-19 pandemic: Exceeded hospital capacity

 and at dozens of hospitals across Florida.
 By August, some hospitals in Mississippi were transferring patients out of state.

 Arizona declared crisis standards of care in July 2020, allowing hospitals to legally provide treatment normally considered substandard to some patients in order to save others.

 In January 2021, Southern California hospitals began to be overwhelmed with patients.
 Officials in Los Angeles County, where some ambulances had to wait up to eight hours to discharge patients at emergency rooms, ordered EMTs not to bring a patient to the hospital if that patient had little chance of survival.
 They also directed crews to take measures to conserve medical oxygen.

 Federal, state, and local governments

 The federal government of the United States responded to the pandemic with various declarations of emergency, which resulted in travel and entry restrictions.
 They also imposed guidelines and recommendations regarding the closure of schools and public meeting places, lockdowns, and other restrictions intended to slow the progression of the virus, which state, territorial, tribal, and local governments have followed.

-Effective July 15, 2020, the default data centralization point for COVID-19 data in the U.S. is switching from the Centers for Disease Control and Prevention to Department of Health and Human Services.
+Effective July 15, 2020, the default data centralization point for COVID-19 data in the U.S. switched from the Centers for Disease Control and Prevention to Department of Health and Human Services.
 However, "hospitals may be relieved from reporting directly to the Federal Government if they receive a written release from the State stating the State will collect the data from the hospitals and take over Federal reporting."